What Is Acne Fulminans?

 - Anemia (reduced red blood cell count)

-Because acne fulminans is so rare, very little clinical data is available for analysis.
-The only relatively large study that we identified suggested that a combination of oral corticosteroids (e.g., prednisolone) and isotretinoin is the preferred treatment.2,5 Isotretinoin is a highly controversial drug that must be taken only in close supervision with a doctor and is associated with numerous hazardous health effects.
+When it comes to the best course of treatment, because acne fulminans is so rare, very little clinical data is available for analysis.
+The only relatively large study suggested a combination of oral corticosteroids (e.g., prednisolone) and isotretinoin.2,7 Isotretinoin is a highly controversial drug that must be taken only in close supervision with a doctor and is associated with numerous hazardous health effects.
 Only the severity of the disease justifies the use of this treatment option.

 Oral corticosteroids and isotretinoin